 Step 5: Make the Swap File Permanent

-To ensure the swap file persists after a reboot, edit the /etc/fstab
+To ensure the swap file persists after a reboot, you need to add it to the /etc/fstab

 echo '/swapfile none swap sw 0 0' | sudo tee -a /etc/fstab